Cusco Ollantaytambo Aguas Calientes Machu Picchu Peru

 Mark has had a theory for a very long time.
 We know from Albert Einstein that time and space are relative and therefore are not constant.
 Affecting one affects and changes the other.
 Gravity warps space and also time.
 Speed also warps time.
 Time runs slower wherever gravity is strongest.
 This is because gravity curves space-time.
 Also, the faster the relative velocity between two people or places, the greater the time dilation between one another.

-They say this rate of time diminishes to zero as one approaches the speed of light but who really knows.
+They say this rate of time diminishes to zero as one approaches the speed of light.
 This effect is not linear.
-It is exponential.
+It is exponential like the Mohs hardness scale or the Richter earthquake scale.